60-second summary

 If you lose your keys or they’re stolen, it’s important to get the locks changed as soon as possible – not just for security, but to make sure your home insurance remains valid.

-If your home is burgled, your insurance provider will usually look for signs of forced or violent entry, like a broken window or a smashed door.
-If an intruder gets into your home using a key and there’s no sign of forced or violent entry, it’s possible that your claim will be rejected.
+That’s because, if your home is burgled, your insurance provider will usually look for signs of forced or violent entry, such as a broken window or a smashed door.
+If an intruder gets into your home using a key and there’s no sign of forced or violent entry, it’s possible that your claim could be rejected.

 If you move into a new home, you should also add changing the locks to your to-do list.
 There have been instances of previous owners returning to help themselves to the new owners’ valuables.
 And how many spare keys did the people you bought or rent from give out to friends and family?

-Will my home insurance cover replacement house keys and locks?
+Will my home insurance cover lost keys and locks?

 Home emergency cover, which you can also add to your policy for an extra cost, may include locksmith services if you’re locked out or if your home isn’t secure.
 In fact, your insurance provider may be able to contact a locksmith on your behalf.